 Labels featured last time out included Rhythm & Poetry, Mai Lei Bel, Silvertree Records, monkey./Blind Rope Records, Mars Music Productions and Problembär Records.

-The venue for Indie Label Week is the Reigen, also home to most of the gigs in the Vienna Blues Spring Festival.
-If you want to combine your visit with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.
+The venue for Indie Label Week has been the Reigen to date, also home to most of the gigs in the Vienna Blues Spring Festival.
+If you want to combine your visit there with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.

 Dates and tickets

-Tickets are typically available direct from the Reigen venue.
+Tickets are typically available direct from the venue(s).

 How to get there

-For anything at the Reigen, we can thank the forward-thinking city planners of the late 1800s for planting an urban rail line right opposite the Reigen.
+For anything at the Reigen, we can thank the forward-thinking city planners of the late 1800s for planting an urban rail line right opposite.